Alchemist (restaurant): Research and philanthropy

 Alchemist's research team has focused on developing new ingredients and experimental foods.
 Initiatives include creating edible proteins from silkworm silk, brewing tea from silkworm frass, producing yogurt with ants, and studying seasonality in butterfly flavors.
 The team collaborates with the Technical University of Denmark on sustainable food research involving seaweed and fungi, and with the MIT Media Lab on space food experiments, including fermentation tests in space and work with simulated moon soil.

 Alchemist also works with farmers to repurpose unused produce into new dishes and drinks, including the "Fur Martini," which incorporates rabbit ears.

 Alchemist has developed food technology projects beyond fine dining.
 It has collaborated with the children's ward at Rigshospitalet, Copenhagen's main hospital, to support children undergoing cancer treatment.
-Among the iniatives is an app to assist children undergoing cancer treatment in selecting food, the introduction of new technology into hospital kitchens, and the production of a protein-rich ice cream for patients recovering from cancer.
+Among the initiatives is an app to assist children undergoing cancer treatment in selecting food, the introduction of new technology into hospital kitchens, and the production of a protein-rich ice cream for patients recovering from cancer.
 Alchemist also contributes to the design of the future Mary Elizabeth's Hospital (opening in 2027) as specialist advisors for a pilot project aiming to improve hospital food.

 During the COVID-19 pandemic, Munk used Alchemist's kitchens to support the Copenhagen-based nonprofit organization JunkFood, which provided meals to the city's homeless population.